horchler/QTWriter/README.md

  5. Two M-files are currently available for testing QTWriter: [```qtwriter_unittest```](https://github.com/horchler/QTWriter/blob/master/qtwriter_unittest.m) and [```qtwriter_benchmark```](https://github.com/horchler/QTWriter/blob/master/qtwriter_benchmark.m).
  6. Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/QTWriter/issues) or via email.
 To add new functionality or make propose major changes, please [fork the repository](https://help.github.com/articles/fork-a-repo).
 Any new features should be accompanied by some means of testing.
 Email or [file an issue](https://github.com/horchler/QTWriter/issues) if you have any questions.
 &nbsp;

+A note about QuickTime Player and OS X 10.9 Mavericks and later:
+<small>A feature in OS X 10.9 Mavericks may cause movies encoded using *QTWriter* to be [converted to another format](http://support.apple.com/kb/HT6055) when opened with QuickTime Player (Version 10.3+).
+QuickTime Player converts lossless Photo PNG and Photo TIFF movies to lossy H.264 (Photo JPEG movies are not converted).
+Options like looping are not preserved in the conversion.
+A workaround is to use the legacy [QuickTime Player 7](http://support.apple.com/kb/dl923) for playback.
+Other media players, e.g., the free [VLC](http://www.videolan.org/vlc/), also work, but may not support options like looping.
+Another workaround is to convert Photo PNG and Photo TIFF movies to the lossless [Apple ProRes 422 codec](http://en.wikipedia.org/wiki/ProRes#ProRes_422) before opening them with QuickTime Player.
+One way to do this is directly from the Finder using the [*Encode Selected Video Files*](https://discussions.apple.com/thread/4836838) context menu option.
+The resultant files will likely be larger, but options like looping will be preserved when played back using QuickTime Player.
+A potential enhancement to QTWriter would be to add an option to directly encode to Apple ProRes 422 (and the other ProRes formats).
+Any code contributions in this are would be welcome.  </small>
+&nbsp;

 --------